PROJECT OVERVIEW

 Version A

 In Version A, participants had to switch between categories to find Cost of Goods Sold category using a Segmented Control.
-Although initial testing showed good findability, we later uncovered significant accessibility issues.
+Although testing showed good findability, we later uncovered significant accessibility issues.
 The segmented control wasn’t accessible via keyboard since users couldn’t navigate to it using the tab or arrow keys.
 Screen readers also skipped it entirely, providing no announcement or interaction cues.

-Version B
+Version B - Final

 In Version B, participants had to scroll when interacting with a dropdown in order to find the Cost of Goods Sold category.
 The other option was to search using the input field above.
 Testing proved that participants found the navigation seamless and easy to use.
 In the end, we decided to go with this solution due to accessibility issues found in Version A.